 You will now enable additional Consul features in your Kubernetes cluster using the official Consul Helm chart or the

 Consul API Gateway implements and is configured through the Kubernetes Gateway API Specification.
 This specification defines a set of custom resource definitions (CRDs) that can create logical gateways which route traffic based on a client request's path or protocol.
+As of Consul 1.16, API Gateway is built into Consul which simplifies the installation and configuration process.

 Review the additional configuration details.